-The Expedited procedure has been developed to provide simple, cost-effective and timely resolution of disputes by a sole arbitrator, for a fixed fee, provided that the total amount of the claim and any counterclaim does not exceed USD 500,000.
+The Expedited procedure has been developed to provide simple, cost-effective and timely resolution of disputes by a sole arbitrator, for a fixed fee, provided that the total amount of the claim and any counterclaim does not exceed USD 600,000.

-1.2 The Application should contain details of the parties, a brief summary of the dispute and the issues to be determined, and an outline of the relief sought.
 In the absence of a contractual agreement between the parties to refer disputes to arbitration under the expedited rules, the Application should be signed by each party to the dispute.

-2.1 The Application should be accompanied by the following:
+3.3 The Application should be accompanied by the following:

 a) copies of relevant contractual documents, including, in the case of a unilateral Application, a copy of the contractual agreement between the parties to refer their dispute to arbitration under the Expedited Arbitration Rules;

 b) a copy of the Applicant’s Statement of Claim (subject to Article 9 below);